go-directory/.github/profile/README.md

 ## Status

-The go-directory suite as a whole is undergoing heavy development and is considered purely EXPERIMENTAL.
-Breaking changes are expected during this development phase.
-This suite, as a whole, is not yet suitable for production environments.
+This suite as a whole is undergoing ***heavy development*** and is considered purely EXPERIMENTAL.
+Breaking changes are guaranteed during this development phase.
+As such, it is not yet suitable for production environments.

 ## License